David-Rushton/Blog/src/blog.articles/making-code-pop.md

 ---
+title: Making Code Pop
 slug: I spend a lot of time writing my code, I want to look its best
 tags: intro
 date: 2020-06-14
-image: /blog.articles/media/person-pointing-numeric-print-1342460.jpg
+image: /blog.articles/media/blur-close-up-code-computer-546819.jpg
+image-credit: Photo by luis gomes from Pexels
 ---

-# Making Code Pop

 I want my code to look good.
 I used `Highlight.js` to archive this.